openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 1. Load `version` and `health.json`

-1. `prev-boot-deploy.system == healthy`
+1. `prev-boot-commit.system == healthy`
-   - Backup to `microshift-backups/prev-boot-deploy.id`
+   - Backup to `microshift-backups/prev-boot-commit.id`
    - Special case - rollback on demand
-     - `current-deploy.id` is different from `prev-boot-deploy.id`, and
+     - `current-commit.id` is different from `prev-boot-commit.id`, and
-       `current-deploy.system` was healthy, and
+       `current-commit.system` was healthy, and
-       `backups/current-deploy.id/` exists, and
+       `backups/current-commit.id/` exists, and
-       `microshift` in `backups/current-deploy/version.json`
+       `microshift` in `backups/current-commit/version.json`
         is older than `microshift/version.json`, then
-        restore `backups/current-deploy.id/`
+        restore `backups/current-commit.id/`
    - Proceed to data migration

-1. `prev-boot-deploy.system == unknown`
+1. `prev-boot-commit.system == unknown`
    > MicroShift started, but system didn't get to a point when green/red script update `health.json`.
    > It might've been power loss or hard reboot.
-   - `current-deploy.id` is the same as `prev-boot-deploy.id`
+   - `current-commit.id` is the same as `prev-boot-commit.id`
      * exit 0 and allow `microshift run`
-   - `current-deploy.id` differs from `prev-boot-deploy.id`
+   - `current-commit.id` differs from `prev-boot-commit.id`
-     > Assuming it wasn't "quickly stage new deployment and do hard reboot" because that would be irresponsible.
+     > Assuming it wasn't "quickly stage new commit and do hard reboot" because that would be irresponsible.
-     > Power loss might've happen on last boot before rollback (`boot_counter=0`) and now it's rollback deployment.
+     > Power loss might've happen on last boot before rollback (`boot_counter=0`) and now it's rollback commit.
-     * Assume `prev-boot-deploy.system` is `unhealthy`, go to next point
+     * Assume `prev-boot-commit.system` is `unhealthy`, go to next point

-1. `prev-boot-deploy.system == unhealthy`
+1. `prev-boot-commit.system == unhealthy`
-   > Ideally, we'd like to restore `backups/current-deploy.id/`.
+   > Ideally, we'd like to restore `backups/current-commit.id/`.

-   - `current-deploy != prev-boot-deploy`
+   - `current-commit != prev-boot-commit`
-     > Previous boot was unhealthy, but this is boot is different deployment.
+     > Previous boot was unhealthy, but this is boot is different commit.

-     - `current-deploy not in health.json`
+     - `current-commit not in health.json`
-       - `prev-boot-deploy == ostree rollback deployment`
+       - `prev-boot-commit == ostree rollback commit`
-         > First boot of new deployment, `prev-boot-deploy` was unhealthy == new deployment staged over (possibly) unhealthy.
+         > First boot of new commit, `prev-boot-commit` was unhealthy == new commit staged over (possibly) unhealthy.
-         > We do not support upgrade from unhealthy deployment.
+         > We do not support upgrade from unhealthy commit.
-         > Admin should've heal previous deployment or delete MicroShift data before upgrade to start from clean state.
+         > Admin should've heal previous commit or delete MicroShift data before upgrade to start from clean state.
          * Exit 1, block `microshift run`
-       - `prev-boot-deploy != ostree rollback deployment`
+       - `prev-boot-commit != ostree rollback commit`
-         > First boot of new deployment, `prev-boot-deploy` was unhealthy but it's different from rollback deployment.
+         > First boot of new commit, `prev-boot-commit` was unhealthy but it's different from rollback commit.
          > Fits "FIDO" scenario flow.
 Admin didn't cleanup MicroShift's data.
          * Delete data and start clean

-     - `current-deploy in health.json`
+     - `current-commit in health.json`
-       > Deployment already ran on the system.
+       > commit already ran on the system.
        > System rolled back automatically or on demand (by admin).

-       - `current-deploy.system == healthy`
+       - `current-commit.system == healthy`
-         - `backups/current-deploy.id/` exists
+         - `backups/current-commit.id/` exists
-           * Restore from `backups/current-deploy.id/`
+           * Restore from `backups/current-commit.id/`

-         - `backups/current-deploy.id/` does not exist
+         - `backups/current-commit.id/` does not exist
-           > Reminder: `prev-boot-deploy` was unhealthy, `current-deploy` was healthy and is missing backup
+           > Reminder: `prev-boot-commit` was unhealthy, `current-commit` was healthy and is missing backup
-           - `version.json` matches `current-deploy.id`
+           - `version.json` matches `current-commit.id`
-             > Means that `prev-boot-deploy` possibly failed to make a backup. `version.json` is untouched so no migration attempt.
+             > Means that `prev-boot-commit` possibly failed to make a backup. `version.json` is untouched so no migration attempt.
-             * Backup `backups/current-deploy.id/`, continue running off `microshift/`
+             * Backup `backups/current-commit.id/`, continue running off `microshift/`
-           - `version.json` does not match `current-deploy.id`
+           - `version.json` does not match `current-commit.id`
              > Migrated without backup?
 Bug or user interference.
              * Exit 1, block `microshift run`

-       - `current-deploy.system == unhealthy`
+       - `current-commit.system == unhealthy`
-         > `prev-boot-deploy` was staged over `unhealthy` `current-deploy` without metadata cleanup.
+         > `prev-boot-commit` was staged over `unhealthy` `current-commit` without metadata cleanup.
-         > We do no support upgrade from unhealthy deployment.
+         > We do no support upgrade from unhealthy commit.
-         > Admin should've heal previous deployment or delete MicroShift data before upgrade to start from clean state.
+         > Admin should've heal previous commit or delete MicroShift data before upgrade to start from clean state.
          >
-         > This should be caught by *`prev-boot-deploy.system` is `unhealthy` > `current-deploy` != `prev-boot-deploy` >
+         > This should be caught by *`prev-boot-commit.system` is `unhealthy` > `current-commit` != `prev-boot-commit` >
-         > `current-deploy` does not exist in `health.json`*
+         > `current-commit` does not exist in `health.json`*
          * Exit 1, block `microshift run`

-   - `current-deploy == prev-boot-deploy`
+   - `current-commit == prev-boot-commit`
-     > Because `current-deploy` is already present in `health.json`, it's 2nd, 3rd,... boot of the deployment (not 1st).
+     > Because `current-commit` is already present in `health.json`, it's 2nd, 3rd,... boot of the commit (not 1st).

-     - `backups/current-deploy.id/` exists
+     - `backups/current-commit.id/` exists
-       > Deployment was healthy at least once already.
+       > commit was healthy at least once already.
        > It means greenboot removed `boot_counter` and current boot isn't due to greenboot's automatic reboot.
-       > After addressing issues, admin should mark deployment as healthy, so this shouldn't happen.
+       > After addressing issues, admin should mark commit as healthy, so this shouldn't happen.
        > Let's assume admin addressed the issues but forgot to mark as healthy and just rebooted the device.
        * No backup, no restore, skip migration, allow `microshift run`
          > If admin addressed issues, it should be healthy again.
          > If issue persists, it'll end up unhealthy requiring manual intervention
          > (which is the same result if we'd block `microshift run`).

-     - `backups/current-deploy.id/` doesn't exist
+     - `backups/current-commit.id/` doesn't exist
-       > Deployment was always unhealthy - it wasn't "accepted" by greenboot, so it might still rollback.
+       > commit was always unhealthy - it wasn't "accepted" by greenboot, so it might still rollback.
-       > Because admin should heal the deployment before manually rebooting, we assume it's reboot due to greenboot.
+       > Because admin should heal the commit before manually rebooting, we assume it's reboot due to greenboot.

-       - `earlier-deploy not in health.json`
+       - `earlier-commit not in health.json`
-         > For MicroShift it's first deployment it's running, but it doesn't mean it's the only deployment
+         > For MicroShift it's first commit it's running, but it doesn't mean it's the only commit
-         > (rollback deployment might be without MicroShift).
+         > (rollback commit might be without MicroShift).
          >
          > ostree status:
-         > 1. `current-deploy` == `prev-boot-deploy` - currently running,
+         > 1. `current-commit` == `prev-boot-commit` - currently running,
          >    last boot unhealthy, greenboot didn't accept it yet so it might still rollback
          > 1. (optionally) rollback (possibly without MicroShift)
          * Delete data, try from clean state

-       - `earlier-deploy in health.json`
+       - `earlier-commit in health.json`
-         > For MicroShift it looks like it ran already on the device, but `earlier-deploy` might or might not be
+         > For MicroShift it looks like it ran already on the device, but `earlier-commit` might or might not be
-         > the rollback deployment.
+         > the rollback commit.
          >
          > ostree status:
-         > 1. `current-deploy` == `prev-boot-deploy` - currently running, last boot unhealthy, greenboot didn't accept it yet
+         > 1. `current-commit` == `prev-boot-commit` - currently running, last boot unhealthy, greenboot didn't accept it yet
          > 1. (auto) rollback (might be `earlier` or not)

-         - `earlier-deploy == ostree rollback deployment`
+         - `earlier-commit == ostree rollback commit`
            > ostree status:
            > 1. `current` == `prev-boot` - currently running, last boot unhealthy, greenboot didn't accept it yet
            > 1. `earlier` - (auto) rollback
            >
-           > Let's sum it up: it's 2nd or 3rd boot of `current-deploy` and it's `unhealthy` since 1st boot.
+           > Let's sum it up: it's 2nd or 3rd boot of `current-commit` and it's `unhealthy` since 1st boot.
            > It was staged directly from `earlier` which also ran MicroShift.

-           - `earlier-deploy` was healthy
+           - `earlier-commit` was healthy
-             - `microshift/version.json[deployment] == earlier-deploy.id`
+             - `microshift/version.json[commit] == earlier-commit.id`
-               > `current-deploy` didn't get to data migration, maybe backup failed.
+               > `current-commit` didn't get to data migration, maybe backup failed.
-               > `backups/earlier-deploy.id` may or may not be most recent backup of data.
+               > `backups/earlier-commit.id` may or may not be most recent backup of data.
-               * Backup `microshift/` as `backups/earlier-deploy.id/`
+               * Backup `microshift/` as `backups/earlier-commit.id/`
                * Proceed to data migration

-             - `microshift/version.json[deployment] != earlier-deploy.id`
+             - `microshift/version.json[commit] != earlier-commit.id`
-               - `backups/earlier-deploy.id/` exists
+               - `backups/earlier-commit.id/` exists
                  > Failed data migration or runtime problem.
 Retry upgrade like it's 1st boot.
-                 * Restore data from `backups/earlier-deploy.id/` and proceed to data migration.
+                 * Restore data from `backups/earlier-commit.id/` and proceed to data migration.
-               - `backups/earlier-deploy.id/` doesn't exist
+               - `backups/earlier-commit.id/` doesn't exist
                  > This might mean that migration ran without prior backup - bug or user's interference.
                  * Exit 1, block `microshift run`
-           - `earlier-deploy` was unhealthy
+           - `earlier-commit` was unhealthy
-             > Admin staged newer deployment over unhealthy one without prior cleanup.
+             > Admin staged newer commit over unhealthy one without prior cleanup.
              >
-             > This should be caught by *`prev-boot-deploy.system` is `unhealthy` > `current-deploy` != `prev-boot-deploy` >
+             > This should be caught by *`prev-boot-commit.system` is `unhealthy` > `current-commit` != `prev-boot-commit` >
-             > `current-deploy` does not exist in `health.json`*
+             > `current-commit` does not exist in `health.json`*
              * Exit 1, block `microshift run`

-         - `earlier-deploy != ostree rollback deployment`
+         - `earlier-commit != ostree rollback commit`
            > Matches "FIDO" scenario from workflows.
            > Admin didn't cleanup MicroShift's artifacts.
-           > This should be caught by `current-deploy` != `prev-boot-deploy`
+           > This should be caught by `current-commit` != `prev-boot-commit`
            >
            > ostree status:
            > 1. `current` == `prev-boot` - currently running